troyvassalotti/troyv.dev/src/posts/cool-template-features-with-eleventy.md

 {% endraw %}
 ```

 I actually started doing this because I _needed to_ for the paired shortcodes on my projects page. **Problem**: I wanted to generate individual sections for each project, with their own screenshots and descriptions.
 I needed to be able to transform the images via a shortcode in this project image component (itself a shortcode since I repeat it). **Solution**: Set each project's description to a variable, storing the HTML in the `_includes` folder.
-Just look here:

 ```twig
 {% raw %}